 - An existing good quality RPi power supply with the standard micro USB plug for the RemotePi Board for Pi 3B and Pi 3B+, and a power supply with a USB-C connector for the RemotePi Board for Pi 4.
 We strongly recommend the original Raspberry Pi power supplies.
 You can as well solder power cables for +5V and GND directly to the pads provided on the PCB of the RemotePi Board.

 - An existing infrared remote control (or order one from our site).

-- You will need a bit of skill to create your own lircd.conf file, if you use your existing remote and want to control the mediacenter with it (if you use your remote only to power the RPi on and off then this is not necessary.
-If you order our remote we supply the lircd.conf file, so you do not need to create it by yourself) This file tells the OS how to understand the keys on your remote and it is different for every IR remote model.
+- You will need a bit of skill to create your own lircd.conf file, if you use your existing remote and want to control the media center with it (if you use your remote only to power the RPi on and off then this is not necessary.
+If you order our remote we supply the lircd.conf file, so you do not need to create it by yourself.
+For using a Logitech Harmony remote see here) This file tells the OS how to understand the keys on your remote and it is different for every IR remote model.

-- As the board occupies the GPIO connector and covers the DSI (Display Serial Interface) connector of the RPi, these connectors cannot be used for other hardware when the board is connected.
-The RemotePi Board + covers only part of the GPIO connector of the Raspberry Pi B+, so the unoccupied part can still be used for other hardware extensions.
+- As the board covers the DSI (Display Serial Interface) connector of the RPi, this connector cannot be used when the board is connected.
+The RemotePi Boards cover only part of the GPIO connector of the Raspberry Pi, so the unoccupied part can still be used for other hardware extensions.

 - An OS that can be shut down by a GPIO signal.
-Currently we provide shutdown scripts for OpenElec, Raspbmc, XBian, RasPlex, Raspbian (see above), we will add more in the future.
-You can still use other OS with the RemotePi Board, but will have to adapt the shutdown script.
+Currently, we provide shutdown scripts for LibreELEC, OpenELEC, OSMC, XBian, RasPlex, Raspbian and others (please see the support pages), we will add more in the future.
+You can still use other currently unsupported OSs with the RemotePi Board, but will have to adapt the shutdown script.

 If you have any questions or suggestions, please Contact Us